Website Navigation for Screen Readers

 How do we select reviewers?

-HOUR staff reviews each submission looking at: the proposal title, the proposal summary (requested in the application), as well as the mentor/s primary appointments and affilations to gain basic understanding of the project.
+HOUR staff reviews each submission looking at: the proposal title, the proposal summary (requested in the application), as well as the mentor/s primary appointments and affiliations to gain basic understanding of the project.
 We then research university faculty, postdoctoral fellows, and staff to identify field specific or subject matter experts to serve as reviewers.

 This is a very time-consuming process but allows us to make strong reviewer/ submission matches.
 These matches assure that each submission is evaluated by someone who can review in its area of study and provide constructive feedback.